 Changing this agreement

-20.7 We can change this agreement, remove some terms and conditions or add others at any time, provided we have given you at least 30 days notice in advance by using any of the following methods:
+20.7 We can change this agreement, remove some terms and conditions or add others at any time, including to reflect changes to our operational, legal and regulatory requirements, provided we have drawn any change which may be detrimental to you to your attention in the form of a:

-(a) your mailing address two business days after it was sent;
+- (a) your mailing address three business days after it was sent;

-(b) your email address on the business day after it was sent; and
+- (b) your email address on the business day after it was sent;

 Survival on termination